schmichael/crypthub/README.md

 }
 ```

-Key is a list multiple encrypted versions of the symmetric key used to encrypt
+Key is a list of multiple encrypted versions of the symmetric key used to encrypt
 the ciphertext.